 What started with smart homes, connected cars and wearable fitness devices are now making way for devices that will help farmers, drive sustainable energy, and provide healthcare solutions in remote areas.

 The Internet of Things (IoT) will power internet growth in India in the years to come.
-Still at its infancy stage, in the last few years the IoT market in the country has witnessed significant growth backed by the increase in number of connected devices coupled with increasing internet penetration and exponential growth due to launch of government projects such as the Smart Cities Mission and Digital India campaign.
+Still at its infancy stage, in the last few years, the IoT market in the country has witnessed significant growth backed by the increase in a number of connected devices coupled with increasing internet penetration and exponential growth due to the launch of government projects such as the Smart Cities Mission and Digital India campaign.

 The rapidly growing phenomenon of machines being connected and, in a way, communicating with each other over the web is known as IoT.
 According to a report by Gartner, globally the number of connected units, relating to the IoT, will reach 26 billion by 2020, a 30-fold increase since 2009.

 India is seeing gradual traction in the space.